GiaDDoan/moderate-drinking/README.md

 In this world, all the drinks are life sized, you better drink your alcohol moderately and hydrate yourself with water, or else...
 You might turn into another being forever.

-## The game

-This game is called **I CAN HAZ CHEEZBURGER?!??**.
-In the game, you play as an anthropomorphic cheeseburger.
-The only thing you can do is move left or right with the arrows of your keyboard.

-The goal of the game is to stay alive as long as possible by avoiding the Nyan Cats who are raining from the sky and trying to _haz_ you.
-The longer you stay alive, the higher your score!

-At the moment, the game is a bit broken.
-This project will have you first fix the broken game, then add your own features to it. :)

 ## Instructions

 1. Use Left Arrow Key or Right Arrow Key to dodge the alcoholic drinks and drink as much water as you can.
 Beware, your body doesn't always listen to you with a few drinks in your system.